Demgohearword

-Ekpe Peter Unuajohwofia (born May 18, 1993) popularly known as Demgohearword is a Nigerian comedian.
+Peter Palmer (born May 18, 1993) popularly known as Demgohearword is a Nigerian comedian.
 He is an activist, social media influencer and entrepreneur.

 Biography

 Early life and education

-Ekpe Peter Unuajohwofia was born in Ethiope East Orerokpe, Delta State, Nigeria where he grew up with his family.
+Peter was born in Ethiope East Orerokpe, Delta State, Nigeria where he grew up with his family.
 He is the thirteenth child in a family of sixteen children.

-In 1997, he attended Petiwas Nursery and Primary School in PTI Effurun Delta state, pushing forward on his educational background, he moved to Our Lady of Mercy Secondary School Orerokpe and graduated from First Baptist Secondary school.
-Peter received his pre-degree from Delta State University and later attended Houdegbe North America University Benin, where he earned a BSc degree in Political science.
+In 1997, he attended Petiwas Nursery and Primary School in PTI Effurun Delta state.
+Pushing forward on his educational background, he moved to Our Lady of Mercy Secondary School Orerokpe and graduated from First Baptist Secondary school.
+Peter received his pre-degree from Delta State University, Abraka and later attended Houdegbe North America University Benin, where he earned a BSc degree in Political science.

 Career

 In 2017, Peter was the Head of Administration at Integrity Engineering and Contracting Company (IECC) in Oman.

 Peter started his career as a social media influencer and online activists.
 He is the founder of demgohearwordfoundation.

 Peter is known for his use of Warri English called Waffi for his comedy, activist, and social media influencer works.